OlivierVoyer/TYUtils/Sources/Property Wrappers/README.md

 var isAppFirstInstall: Bool = true
 ```

+NOTE: The value parameter can be only property list objects: NSData, NSString, NSNumber, NSDate, NSArray, or NSDictionary.
+For NSArray and NSDictionary objects, their contents must be property list objects.
+For more information, see What is a Property List? in Property List Programming Guide.

 ### Keychain

 The `Keychain` property wrapper is responsible for saving and loading a value from the user keychain automatically.